Reviews You Can Rely On

 Fit

 Fine-tuning the fit of your hiking boots can make or break your experience on the trail.
 Whether you plan on purchasing a special sock or insole for additional support to that which is provided by the stock design, we encourage you to experiment with the best fit specific to your personal foot shape.
 Our testers highly recommend purchasing a hiking-specific sock that is intended to protect your foot from blisters while also offering breathability to keep your feet comfortable on the trail.
 Trying your hiking boot on in person with the sock you plan to hike in can be the best practice for discovering the best fitting boot.
 After-market insoles can also be a great consideration to amp up the support, especially for those with high arches.
+If you're not able to try these boots on in the store, order a few pairs to see which are the best for you.

 Most brands in this review also offer both regular and wide foot widths.
 This is another key consideration as a narrow-fitting boot can increase potential for hot spots for those with wide foot shapes, conversely a wide fit can cause discomfort for those with narrow feet, limiting the support as a result of too much space inside the boot.
 Another important consideration beyond width is the sizing.
 If you prefer thick winter socks or plan on demanding mountainous descents, ordering a half-size up can help prevent blisters or toe jams.